jinhan38/stack_page_view/README.md

 And when you switch tabs, the position on each page is not maintained and sometimes initialized.
 StackPageView was created to solve this problem.

+You can copy and run the example code below and configure it to fit the design you want.

 ## Video